DioxusLabs/blitz/README.md

 ![screenshot](https://raw.githubusercontent.com/DioxusLabs/screenshots/main/blitz/counter-example.png)

 > Note: This repo contains a new version of Blitz (v0.2+) which uses Stylo.
 The source code for the old version (v0.1) is still available on the [legacy](https://github.com/DioxusLabs/blitz/tree/legacy) branch but is not under active development.

 ## Trying it out

 1. Clone this repo
-2. Run an example:
+2. Run our "browser" package:
-    - `cargo run --release --example todomvc`
+    ```sh
-    - `cargo run --release --example google`
+    cargo run --release --package browser
+    ```
-3. Or our "browser" package:
+3. Or run an example:
+    - small TODO app
+    ```sh
+    cargo run --release --package todomvc
+    ```
+    - markdown renderer
+    ```sh
-    - `cargo run --release --package readme ./README.md`
+    cargo run --release --package readme ./README.md
+    ```
+    - integration with raw WGPU rendering
+    ```sh
-    - `cargo run --release --package readme https://news.ycombinator.com`
+    cargo run --release --package wgpu_texture
+    ```

-Other examples available.
+Other examples are available in the [examples/](./examples/) folder.

 ## Goals

 Blitz is designed to render HTML and CSS - we *don't* want to support the entirety of browser features (or at least we want to make all such "extra" features opt-in).
-In our opinion, the browser is bloated for the basic usecase of rendering HTML/CSS.
+In our opinion, the browser is bloated for the basic use case of rendering HTML/CSS.

 We do intend to support: